-Students will balance scientific and engineering theories with technical laboratory experiences in order to develop practical knowledge and skills that they will need once they enter the workforce.
+Students will balance scientific and engineering theories with technical laboratory experiences to develop practical knowledge and skills they will need once they enter the careers in computer engineering.

-As a computer engineer, imagine creating the next super computer, the next revolutionary tablet computer, or even the next control system for the latest Air Force fighter jet.
+As a computer engineer, imagine creating the next supercomputer, the next revolutionary tablet computer, or the next control system for the latest Air Force fighter jet.

 The curriculum is balanced to help students learn how to design and develop computer hardware and software.
-Students will gain in-depth knowledge and skills in the design and development of many different types of computer systems from small MP3 players to large parallel computer systems.
-Graduates are prepared for high paying employments as computer engineers or to continue their education at graduate school.
+Students will gain in-depth knowledge and skills in designing and developing many different types of computer systems, from small MP3 players to large parallel computer systems.
+Graduates are prepared for high-paying employment as computer engineers or to continue their education at graduate school.

 Find out if this degree is right for you!